DataDog/hiring-engineers/answers.md

     app.run(host='0.0.0.0', port='5050')
 ```

-To active APM on your Datadog-Agent, navigate to the instalation folder "/etc/datadog-agent$" and modify the file datadog.yaml
+To active APM on your Datadog-Agent, navigate to the installation folder "/etc/datadog-agent$" and modify the file datadog.yaml
 Find the apm_config file and comment it out, same for the line that says "enable"

 ![](images/apmon.PNG)